mugureltcaciuc/NavigatorX/docs/architecture.md

 ## Summary

-NavigatorX follows a clean and extensible architecture:
+SystemFileManagerX follows a clean and extensible architecture:

 main.cpp
    |